Embedded tests are building blocks that make test creation and editing easier, faster, and more stable.

 Click the checkbox next to the embedded test, then click the Preview Actions button to play the test actions.
 Note that you can expand the embedded test to aid in debugging.

 A test’s starting URL is used to preload the platform for testing.
-When a test is embedded, the embedded starting URL is ignored, and the parent’s URL is used instead.
+When a test is embedded and run with the automation service, the embedded starting URL is ignored, and the parent’s URL is used instead.
 If an embedded test requires a specific URL, add a Navigate action and specify the URL.